Evernote/android-job/README.md

 }
 ```

 **Warning:** With Android Marshmallow Google introduced the auto backup feature.
-All job information are stored in a shared preference file called `jobs.xml`.
-You should exclude this file so that it isn't backed up.
+All job information are stored in a shared preference file called `jobs.xml` and in a database called `evernote_jobs.db`.
+You should exclude these files so that they aren't backed up.

 #### Using the GcmNetworkManager